Price Creek Light: History

 On August 14, 1848, $35,500 was appropriated for the construction of seven beacons and one lightship along the Cape Fear River.
-The Wood Brothers, John C. Wood and Robert B. Wood, were contracted to build the lights at Price’s Creek, and were paid a sum of $5,660 for the job.
+In March 1850, the US Collectors office placed an advertisement for construction proposals for two lights at Price's Creek.
+The Wood Brothers, John C. Wood and Robert B. Wood, two noted Wilmington brickmasons, were contracted in April 1850 to build the lights at Price’s Creek, and were paid a sum of $5,660 (~$237,000 in 2026) for the job.

-In 1849, a two-story, brick lightkeeper's house with a wooden lantern was built as one of the lights.
-During the American Civil War, this served the Confederacy as a signal house to communicate between Fort Fisher and Fort Caswell.
+In 1850, a two story (including the attic) brick lightkeeper's house with an iron Bird-cage lantern was built as one of the lights.
+The keeper's house was one story, with an attic and cellar, and consisted of two parlor rooms separated by an entry with a staircase that went to the attic.
+The attic was divided into two chambers, with stairs in the middle leading to a hatch to the lantern room.
+Attached to the house was a kitchen, with a fireplace, oven, and sink.
+The kitchen led out to a 1,000 gallon cistern, which was covered by a wood deck with railings.
 This house suffered severe storm damage, and locals carted off many of its bricks.

 The second range light is a conical brick tower originally 20 ft tall with a base diameter of 17 ft.
 The light was approximately 25 ft above sea level.
 The bricks had been imported from England.
-It originally had eight lamps with reflectors measuring 18 in in diameter.In 1855 the lamps were replaced with a 6th order Fresnel lens that produced a fixed white light.
-The tower was later extended to a height of 26 ft, but suffered damage from shells during the Civil War.
-The lantern has been removed.
+It originally had eight lamps with silver plated reflectors measuring 18 in in diameter.In 1855 the lamps were replaced with a 6th order Fresnel lens that produced a fixed white light.